Kobee Installation Guide

 alm.server.tomcat.uninstall

-Set to "true" if you want to remove the ALM Web Application from Tomcat.
+Set to "true" if you want to remove the Kobee Web Application from Tomcat.
 Default is "true".

 alm.server.tomcat.home

-The home directory of the Tomcat installation that is hosting the ALM Web Application.
+The home directory of the Tomcat installation that is hosting the Kobee Web Application.

 Kobee Agent settings